Does My Website Need an SSL Certificate?

 2. Is SSL really necessary?

 Typically, SSL certificates are installed on pages that are used to submit confidential information.
 Pages with addresses that start with “https” are usually used to make payments or to provide private information in online forms.
-If you plan to accept payments by credit card on your site, you will be required to use an SSL certificate: payment systems won’t let your clients pay without protecting their data.
+If you plan to accept payments on your site, you will be required to use SSL: payment systems won’t let your clients pay without protecting their data.

 It is becoming increasingly common to encrypt not only individual pages, but also entire websites, mainly to provide security and enhance visitor trust.
 All of the sites that the Dizzain team has recently developed have SSL certificates.
 In addition, 60% of our former clients who we continue to support have encrypted their websites.